-Plans need to be agreed with both Bristol Parks and your Neighbourhood Partnership.
+Plans need to be agreed with both Bristol Parks.

 Plans should be reviewed regularly and changes made if circumstances change.

 Developing a Plan

 If you intend to produce a plan for your site you should first discuss it with your contact at Bristol Parks or contact Bristol Parks Forum for further advice on who to speak to.